NOVACyclist/ShaleRocksBot/README.md

 Rocksbot makes use of "command line" flags to make argument order less important.
 (Example:  login -password=blah).

 Commands can be piped, similar to many *nix command shells.
-(Example: To get a fortune, translate it to german, then color the output like a rainbow:  ~fortune | german | rainbow )
+(Example: To get a fortune, translate it to german, then color the output like a rainbow:  .fortune | german | rainbow )

 Installation: